 Minors: Israel does not require minors traveling with one parent to have written consent from the other parent to either enter or depart Israel.

 Entering the West Bank: The Department of State urges U.S. citizens to exercise caution when traveling in the West Bank.
 U.S. government personnel are restricted from personal travel to most areas of the West Bank.
-However, U.S. government personnel may travel to Bethlehem and Jericho after undergoing a brief familiarization course.
-See the Travel Warning for Israel, the West Bank, and Gaza for the latest information concerning travel to the West Bank.
+See the Travel Warning for Israel, the West Bank, and Gaza for information concerning travel to the West Bank.

-Those who do not have family connections to Palestinian nationals may receive a visa extension without travel restrictions by applying directly to the Coordinator of Government Activities in the Territories (COGAT) office at Beit El, Ramallah.
-Please inform the U.S. Consulate General in Jerusalem if you face difficulties in this respect or feel you were discriminated against.
+- Those who do not have family connections to Palestinian nationals may apply for a visa extension without travel restrictions by applying directly to the Coordinator of Government Activities in the Territories (COGAT) office at Beit El, Ramallah.

-Israel-Jordan Crossings: The international crossing points between Israel and Jordan are the Wadi Araba/Yitzhak Rabin crossing in the south, near Eilat; and the Jordan River crossing (Sheikh Hussein Bridge) in the north, near Beit Shean.
-U.S. citizens using these two crossing points need not obtain visas before arriving at the crossings to enter either Israel or Jordan, but they will be required to pay entry fees, which are subject to change.
+- The international crossing points between Israel and Jordan include the Yitzhak Rabin/Wadi Araba crossing in the south, near Eilat; and the Jordan River crossing/Sheikh Hussein Bridge in the north, near Beit She’an.
+U.S. citizens using these two crossing points do not need to obtain visas before arriving at the crossings to enter either Israel or Jordan, but they will be required to pay entry fees, which are subject to change.

 Safety and Security